HWHapply/VID/README.md

   - **output**: Contains the results and outputs from the machine learning tasks.
     - ***Confusion_matrix_test.png***: An image showing the confusion matrix on the test set.
-    - ***Forest_plot_test.png***: Grid of forest plots showing the evaluation scores of base model and VID with confidence interval on the test set.
+    - ***Forest_plot_test.png***: Grid of forest plots showing the evaluation scores of tuned base estimator and final estimator with confidence interval on the test set.
     - ***Infection_probability_histogram.png***: A histogram showing the distribution of predicted probabilities on the test and unknown dataset.
     - ***ROC_PR_curve_test.png***: An image showing the Receiver Operating Characteristic (ROC) curve and precision-recall curve on the test set.
     - ***XGB_feature_importance.png***: Grid of bar plots showing the contribution of base model in the prediction.